kash-pram/compo-to-repo-tool/README.md

 ⚠️ **IRREVERSIBLE**: Repository creation and code pushing cannot be easily undone
 ⚠️ **YOUR RESPONSIBILITY**: You are solely responsible for what you deploy

-### Required Acknowledgments

-By using this tool, you acknowledge:
-- ✅ You have read the disclaimer and license
-- ✅ You accept all risks associated with using this tool
-- ✅ You have proper rights to all code being deployed
-- ✅ You will comply with GitHub's Terms of Service
-- ✅ You will not hold the author(s) liable for any damages
-- ✅ You understand operations are irreversible

 ### User Responsibilities

 You are responsible for: